ScalaConsultants/zio-kafka-showcase/README.md

 # zio-kafka-showcase
-Example project that demonstrates how to build Kafka based microservices with Scala and ZIO.
+Example project that demonstrates how to build Kafka-based microservices with Scala and ZIO.

-System is build as multi-module sbt project.
+The system is built as a multi-module [Bleep](https://bleep.build/docs/) project.

 Modules: